ankane/dbx/README.md

 devtools::install_github("ankane/dbx")
 ```

-There are a few limitations with date and time columns to be aware of:

-- With RMySQL, date and time columns are returned as character vectors in UTC.
-For this reason, we recommend RMariaDB instead.
+When times are retrieved, they are converted to the time zone in `Sys.timezone()`.
+The exceptions are RSQLite and RMySQL, where date and time columns are returned as character vectors in UTC. *For this reason, we recommend installing RMariaDB instead for MySQL.*
-- With SQLite, date and time columns are returned as character vectors in UTC.

-For RMySQL and SQLite, you can typecast date columns with:
+You can manually typecast date columns with:

 ```r
 records$created_on <- as.Date(records$created_on)